Blog Flow chart

 • Finally, if the Deceased had no spouse, children, surviving parents, siblings (or their issue), or grandparents, whole-blood aunts and uncles are entitled to inherit.

-• If aunts and uncles are pre-deceased, their issue will inherit.
+• If aunts and uncles are pre-deceased, their issues will be inherited.

 • If there are no surviving family members, the Deceased's estate will pass to the Crown – this is known as Bona Vacantia.